rzaharia/AssistantsTester/Readme.md

 ## 📖 Getting Started

-To explore more details about each component, please visit the respective README files inside each folder.
+To explore more details about each component, please visit the corresponding README files inside each folder.

 ---